dvsander/mdb-search/README.md

 You need a `MongoDB Atlas` cluster.
 This can be a free cluster, created on [cloud.mongodb.com](https://www.mongodb.com/atlas/database).
 Ensure database access and network access allow you to make a connection to the database.
 Note free clusters have a size and performance limitation, feel free to run this on a small paid cluster with lots more data.

-You need to set some local environment variables, this can be local `.env` file
+You need to set some local environment variables.
+The template is `.env.example` which you can copy to your local `.env` file.

     MDB_CONN=<YOUR MongoDB Atlas connection string>
     DB="sample_mflix"
     COLL="embedded_movies"
     OPENAI_API_KEY=<YOUR OpenAI API key>
-    SITE_USER=<a preferred username to log in with>
-    SITE_PASS=<a preferred password to log in with>

 ## Preparing the data

 Clone the [mdb-search-data repo](https://github.com/dvsander/mdb-search-data).

 In there you are offered 2 options: restoring from backup or generating the embeddings yourself locally.
+Restoring from backup takes less than 1 minute.

 ## Enabling the relevance search and vector search in MongoDB Atlas